 But hey, if I’m gonna post Alfredo recipes, I need to know the basics, right?
 Turns out it wasn’t that hard.
-In fact all it takes are three basic ingredients: butter, heavy cream and Parmesan cheese.
+In fact, all it takes are three basic ingredients: butter, heavy cream and Parmesan cheese.
 So let’s get started on how to go about making this much-loved sauce at home.

-But while the ingredient list is simple there are a few key techniques that should be mentioned for the execution of a good Alfredo sauce.
-It can make all difference between restaurant quality Alfredo sauce and a lumpy, chewy mess.
+While the ingredient list is simple there are a few key techniques that should be mentioned for the execution of a good Alfredo sauce.
+It can make all difference between restaurant-quality Alfredo sauce and a lumpy, chewy mess.

-First you need to simmer it over medium low heat, it should never reach a boil or the sauce will separate.
+First, you need to simmer it over medium-low heat, it should never reach a boil or the sauce will separate.
 If you’ve ever heated up Alfredo leftovers in the microwave and notice a pool of melted butter separated from the sauce, it’s pretty much like that.
-Doesn’t look all that great and it’s tougher to reason with yourself why you deserved it, looking all obviously bad for you like that.
+It doesn’t look all that great and it’s tougher to reason with yourself why you deserved it, looking all obviously bad for you like that.

 I read that it’s all the preservatives that interfere with the melty magic.
 I guess the same things that prevent them from clumping together in the bag stops them from melting well.
 And trust me, I’ve ruined two batches of Alfredo sauce this way.
-The first time round and the third time round after I forgot the freshly shredded rule.
+The first time around and the third time around after I forgot the freshly shredded rule.

 So shred that cheese yourself.
 It’s worth it!
-After resigning myself to this fact, I bought the proper tool to shred stuff and it wasn’t such an ordeal.
+After resigning myself to this fact, I bought a microplane to shred fresh Parmesan cheese wasn’t such an ordeal.
 And that’s all you need to know.
 Melt the butter, stir in the heavy cream and add freshly shredded Parmesan cheese in portions.
 Stir, melt, repeat until it’s all in.
 Once you remove it from the heat and let it sit, it’ll thicken up some more.

 Toss it with some pasta and add whatever protein you like: grilled chicken or shrimp and you’re set!
 This amount of sauce works out well with about half a pound of pasta.